prithvirao/NLP-Project-1/README.md

 # Setting up the environment

 The dependencies have been specified in the requirements file.
+You can simply run pip install -r requirementss.txt

 They are also specified in the ipynb file for ease so that you can directly start using the ipynb file.

 # Working of the code